Why you should learn about SMB Direct, RDMA & lossless Ethernet for both networking & storage solutions

 Sure the bean counters have less to rejoice about but that’s only one argument.
 The cost of complexity and risk is very real and impacts the business’s bottom line just as much, if not a lot more.
 You do not want to lose data ever.
 Never introduce risk and complexity you cannot or are not willing the handle or you will be in a world of hurt one day.
 Murphy’s Law affects us all sooner or later; the point is not to give Murphy a force multiplier.

 To converge or not to converge?
 If so 100% or a mix.
 If so what types of in QoS?
 Which flavor of RDMA for SMB Direct?
-And then even more choices on how to put it all together.
+And then, even more, choices on how to put it all together.
 There is no one size fits all.
-It takes a certain breadth and depth in understanding of what’s happening and possible at many levels.
+It takes a certain breadth and depth of understanding of what’s happening and possible at many levels.
 This is a challenge.

 What do I prefer for my networking?
 Nothing.
 I’ll build what’s needed to the best of my abilities with the resources at hand.
 If the conditions are not right to make that happen I will tell you so.
 Non converged or converged, and if the latter, what flavor(s) of QoS, and if SMB Direct is needed with or without DCB all depends on the environment and the available resources.
 Not all combinations work or are even supported or wise.